business mentorship

 APPLY TO BE A MENTEE

-Are you a young (or young at heart) farmer in British Columbia, Alberta, Saskatchewan or Manitoba?
+Are you a new farmer or taking over the family farm?
 Are you involved in primary production such as raising livestock, vegetables, fruits, flowers, bees, grain etc. and looking for guidance to grow your business?

-The Young Agrarians Business Mentorship Network (BMN) matches new farmers that are 1 to 5 years in business with experienced farmers to cultivate the skills to run ecologically sustainable and financially viable businesses.
-The program has been operating in British Columbia since 2013 and expanded to the Prairie Provinces in 2023.
+The Young Agrarians Business Mentorship Network (BMN) matches up new farmers (1 to 10 years in business) with seasoned farmers to cultivate the skills to run ecologically sustainable and financially viable businesses.
+The program has been operating in British Columbia since 2013, expanded to the Prairies in 2023 and now accepts applications from across Canada.

-To date, the BMN has paired up 163 farmers on 111 farms with 75 mentors creating lasting relationships of support and mutual learning.
-Since the program’s inception, after a season of mentorship, we have seen mentees generate a 87% increase in revenues, a 65% increase in volume of food grown and a 42% increase in land under production.
+As of the completion of the 2024 cohort, the BMN has paired up 199 farmers on 136 farms with 81 mentors creating lasting relationships of support and mutual learning.
+Since the program’s inception, after a season of mentorship, we have seen mentees generate a 81% increase in revenues, a 61% increase in volume of food grown and a 61% increase in land under production.

 APPLY TO BE A MENTOR